brian-rowe/angular-weekly-scheduler/README.md

 # angular-weekly-scheduler
 A weekly scheduler for angularjs -- WORK IN PROGRESS, NOT PRODUCTION READY

+This is useful for scheduling events to happen at the same time every day, every week.
+Any overrides must be handled in your software.

 ## Run @ Home
 Run the demo @home with few steps (prerequisite git & node V0.10+ & npm installed):